bijmuj/Learning/README.md

-Games made while learning Pygame\n
+Games made while learning Pygame

-The pygame versions of hangman and checkers are kinda broken\n Tetris is incomplete
+The pygame versions of hangman and checkers are kinda broken

+Tetris is incomplete

+Snake works pretty well but its inefficient